blogjs/blogjs.github.io/_posts/2016-06-16-creating-angular-directive.markdown

 [Three-state checkbox - GitHub repository](https://github.com/antontemchenko/three-state-checkbox)

 I also need help to extend this directive, so if you want to contribute, I will be very thankful.

+Here are some issues on GitHub: [Fix 'em](https://github.com/antontemchenko/three-state-checkbox/issues)

 ___